Restorative Dentistry

 Inlays and onlays are custom-made fillings that are used to restore teeth that have been damaged by decay or trauma.
 Inlays are placed inside the tooth’s cavity, while onlays are used to cover the tooth’s top surface.
 These restorations are made from durable materials such as porcelain or composite resin and are designed to match the natural color of the tooth.

-Benefits of Inlays and Onlays:
+The Benefits of Inlays and Onlays

-• More durable than traditional fillings.
+• More durable than traditional fillings

-• Custom-made to fit the shape of the tooth.
+• Custom-made to fit the shape of the tooth

-• Provide a natural, aesthetic appearance.
+• Provide a natural, aesthetic appearance

 The Importance of Restorative Dentistry in Houston, TX